 Very few things in this world excite me more than building the perfect cheese board for a party or romantic picnic.
 Not only is cheese one of my favorite foods, I love the colors and creativity that go into it.
 That being said, more goes into assembling a traditional charcuterie or cheese board than most people know.
-Selecting and pairing a neutral variety of low-cost grocery store cheeses with the right compliments can easily create a praise-worthy light bite dining– and it doesn’t have to be expensive either.
-If you have the proper presentation tools, your guests will want to plaster it all over Instagram, regardless of budget.
-Here are six simple tips for impressing your guests with the perfect cheese board.
+Selecting and pairing a neutral variety of low-cost grocery store cheeses with the right compliments can be an art.
+Over the years, I’ve purchased a handful of books about beautiful boards and platters (highly recommend this one and this one), and they’ve taught me some wonderful tips for assembling the perfect cheese board.
 Here are six of the best ones–

 Tip #1: Choose a variety of cheeses.

-Tip #2: Offer a selection of breads or crackers.
+Tip #2: Offer a selection of breads and crackers.

-Similarly to the cheeses, it’s a good idea to vary taste and texture in crackers and breads.
-In Kate Spade’s All in Good Taste, she suggests including plain bread (baguette, sourdough) or neutral crackers in a separate basket and/or picking a bread with walnuts, dried fruit or olives, which pair well with cheese.
-I personally love Dare’s variety of crisp crackers to make sure every guest is happy.
-They’re loaded with flavor and are ultra affordable, too!
+Similar to the cheeses, it’s a good idea to vary taste and texture in crackers and breads.
+In Kate Spade’s All in Good Taste, she suggests including plain bread (baguette, sourdough) and neutral crackers in a separate basket.
+Since you never know every guests’ dietary restrictions, I personally love Crunchmaster’s Multi-Seed Crackers, which are gluten-free, vegan, and made with 100% whole grain.
+They’re loaded with flavor and ultra-affordable, too.

 Tip #3: Serve your cheese plate with a mixture of jarred condiments, fruits, and vegetables.

 All of your guests’ palettes are different, so consider putting out a combination of honey, tart chutneys, and spicy mustards, as well as seasonal fruits and vegetables (seasonal=inexpensive), like raspberries and blueberries.
-Dried fruit is a great option, too, along with savory snacks like artichoke hearts, pickles, olives, nuts, or dried fruits, as well.
+Dried fruit is a great option, too, along with savory snacks like artichoke hearts, pickles, olives, and nuts.
 For an idea of ideal pairings, All in Good Taste recommends:

 - mixing lighter cheeses (herb-coated goat cheese, buffalo mozzarella) with savory sides, like olives, prosciutto, cornichons, walnuts, tomato, fig chutney, and/or caramelized onion jam